xdaichain/reddit-scaling-demo/README.md

 After this step, the `users.csv` file will be approximately 170 Mb.

 ## Step 6.
 Send load transactions

+_If you specified a non-zero `GAS_PRICE` env variable, prior to this step you need to send at least 0.00043 coins (for each gwei of the gas price) to each address from the `users.csv`._

 To launch a script for sending the generated transactions, there is `npm run load` command which accepts CLI options: